PATHWAYS

 Through community outreach and collaboration with other conservation organizations,

-we fulfill our misson of recognizing and protecting the health of wildlife corridors.
+we fulfill our mission of recognizing and protecting the health of wildlife continuity.
 We

-provide maps, information, and on the ground research by working with State, local and
+provide maps, information, on the ground research through wildlife track and sign data

 We belong: